packetchaos/Navi_pro/README.md

   * -pname --> Create Target Group by Text found in the Plugin Name
   * -pout TEXT --> Create a Target Group by Text found in the Plugin Output: Must supply Plugin ID
+  * aws --> Create a target group by AWS assets found by a connector but not scanned.

 ### Examples
 `python3 Navi_pro.py group 19506 -pid`